Updated: Nov 19, 2022

 I brought my camping chair with me, but my set-up wasn’t as convenient as the first time.
 I had to set my water on the ground and keep my dirty brushes and paper towels in my lap, which made things a little messy.
 I also didn't like the way this painting was going at first, so I got frustrated and eventually left with some reference photos for later.

-The moral of this story is…art should be fun!
+The moral of this story is; art should be fun!
 If you are feeling unmotivated try something new!
 Don’t overthink it and worry about sharing your sketches with anyone.
-While I did plan on making this experience into a blog post, I didn’t leave the house with the sole intention of creating content to share.
+While I did hope to share this experience on my blog, I didn’t leave the house with the sole intention of creating content to share.
 That would've blocked my creativity and made the whole experience feel more like an obligation then fun.